Highlife: Gospel highlife

-Jazz in Ghana and US jazz
+Jazz in Ghana

 1950s

 E.T.
 Mensah and Kofi Ghanaba were important musicians in Ghana.
 From the late 1950s, famous jazz musicians began to visit Ghana, such as Ahmad Jamal and Louis Armstrong who played in Ghana (1956 and 1960).
 Armstrong's All Stars member Edmond Hall came to Ghana in 1959 to set up a short-lived jazz in Accra.

 Guy Warren was one notable musician who played with E.T.
 Mensah and the Tempos before moving to America and working with musicians such as Red Saunders to record the album Africa Speaks, America Answers, as well as playing with Duke Ellington in Chicago for a short time.
 Warren is credited with introducing highlife to the United States in an attempt to bring African-American musicians back in touch with the music of Africa, as awareness of African influence on Afro-American music was lacking before the "African musical renaissance" of the late '50s.